The O.C.: Critical reception

 The final season is generally regarded by fans and critics as a return to form for the series.
 Varietys Josef Adalian said that "[the show] is once again in great creative shape."
 He added that "the scripts are snappy, the plots make sense, the acting's solid, [and] the music is appropriately indie" but criticized Fox for "throwing away" the show by giving it the Thursday 9:00 p.m. timeslot.
 Buddytv.com praised the season premiere, saying "this episode is the best OC episode since the show's first season.
 The absence of Mischa Barton character of Marissa Cooper is the best thing that's happened to The OC in a long time.
 The cast is now exceptional from top to bottom and the show is, at least in the first episode, much darker in tone than the first three seasons.
 This is a good sign."
 Later in the season, Buddytv.com lamented that "The OC is winding down, in all likelihood, and it's a shame.
 The show is hitting its creative stride just now, in its fourth season, and no one cares."
 Critic Alan Sepinwall said of the premiere, "Damn.
 That was... not bad.
 No, better than that.
 That was good.
 Confident, in character, funny on occasion (any scene with Che), genuinely touching at others (the comic book store intervention), really the most like itself the show has felt in a long time, maybe even going back to season one."
 In a review of a later episode, Sepinwall related that the fourth season was a "resurgent season" and that "every "O.C." episode review just turns into a list of things I liked."

 Belinda Acosta of The Austin Chronicle agreed, praising the show's "new energy" and its ability to successfully cover "the transition between high school and college that other series have stumbled over."
 Entertainment Weeklys Ken Tucker commented that the fourth season was "a succession of terrific subplots" and praised new main cast member Taylor "as a fine, funny love interest for Ryan."
 Greg Elwell of DVD Talk described Bullit as "the breakout character of the season" but commented that the season's "dark opening (...) didn't do much to keep viewers around."
 IGN's Eric Goldman was also critical, saying that "as amusing as Che was, his inclusion into some later episodes gets a bit tired."
 Goldman also commented that "the second half of Season 4 wasn't quite as solid as the first [half]"; however, he added that while the fourth season had to prove itself again as an enjoyable watch "Josh Schwartz rose to this challenge (...) once again creating a show that was witty and self-aware."

+Critical response of The O.C.